Lucknow

 during the early to mid-twentieth century: Acchan Maharaj,

-a different person, the very model of agility and grace"
+person, the very model of agility and grace" (Kothari

 of mood.
 Acchan Maharaj was responsible for the training

-dance in several North Indian courts before being invited
+in several North Indian courts before being invited to

-to teach in the Delhi School of Hindustani Music and
+teach in the Delhi School of Hindustani Music and Dance

-that he brought to his movements put him in a class
+he brought to his movements put him in a class by himself"

-career, and in 1952 was invited to join the Bharatiya
+a glittering stage career, and in 1952 was invited to

 Birju